 30. Dry your laundry on a travel line

-Instead of bringing many items of clothing, consider doing your washing there.
-Bring a few teaspoons of laundry powder (liquid detergent will weigh you down) and a travel line.
+Instead of bringing many items of clothing, consider doing your washing while on holiday.
+Bring a few teaspoons of laundry powder or liquid detergent in a travel-sized bottle, and a travel line.
 Get a travel clothesline that doesn’t require pegs so is super compact.